The very latest from the devolved bodies in Scotland, Wales and Northern Ireland, including reaction to the Coalition Government's £6 billion of cuts.

 “It’s become clear that Wales and what is best for Welsh communities is not a priority for the ConDem government.”

 Plaid Cymru’s Deputy Leader at Cardiff Bay, Helen Mary Jones, the UK GovernmentLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.